matheus06/matheus06.github.io/README.md

 $ docker run -d -p 8080:80 portfolio
 ```

-The app will be available at http://localhost:8080
+The app will be available at http://localhost:8080 or on http://dockermachineip:8080

+To check docker machine ip use the follow command:
+docker-machine ip